ben-jamin-chen/kafka-streams-redis-statestore/README.md

 $  brew install redis
 ```

-For Windows, there's a couple of ways to do this, but I generally like to install it using [Docker](https://docs.docker.com/docker-for-windows/install) with the [Redis](https://hub.docker.com/_/redis) image.
+For Windows, there's a couple of ways to do this, but I generally like to deploy and run [Redis](https://hub.docker.com/_/redis) in [Docker](https://docs.docker.com/docker-for-windows/install).

 ```pwsh
 >  docker run --name some-redis -p 6379 -d redis